frconor-ebook/meditations/_posts/2025-05-26-the-ascension.md

 It\'s as though the angels come along and clap their hands and say, 'Okay, let\'s get down to business; there\'s a job to be done.
 What are you doing looking up at the stars and looking up to heaven?
 Let's get back to work, let's get the ball rolling.'
 They\'re sort of saying, 'Keep your mind on the harvest.'

 Just as the angels said those words to the apostles, we could imagine the angels saying the same thing to us on a daily basis: What are you thinking about?
 Where is your mind?

 Are you focused on the great apostolic enterprise that God has left in the world, and the mission that He\'s given each one of us to continue, that has an expression to be found in the ordinary things this particular day---a mission that demands your prayer, your mortification, but also your action.

 St. Josemaría says, "Today\'s feast reminds us that our concern for souls is a response to a command of love given to us by Our Lord.

-As he goes up into heaven," we\'re told in *Christ Is Passing By*, "Jesus sends us out as his witnesses throughout the whole world.
+"As he goes up into heaven," we\'re told in *Christ Is Passing By*, "Jesus sends us out as his witnesses throughout the whole world.
 Our responsibility is great, because to be Christ\'s witness implies, first of all, that we should try to behave according to his doctrine, that we should struggle to make our actions remind others of Jesus and his most lovable personality.

 "We have to act in such a way that others will be able to say, when they meet us: this man is a Christian, because he does not hate, because he is willing to understand, because he is not a fanatic, because he is willing to make sacrifices, because he shows that he is a man of peace, because he knows how to love" (Josemaría Escrivá, *Christ Is Passing By,* Point 122).